mhope-2/url-shortener/readme.md

 # URL Shortening Service

-A URL Shortening service built in go using the go-gin framework.
+A URL Shortening service built in go using the go-gin framework and MongoDB as the database.

 ## Getting Started